Memoir & Biography

 Eliot, George.
 The Mill on the Floss.
 1860.

 Fowler, Karen Joy.
 We Are All Completely Beside Ourselves: A Novel.
 2013.
+USA.
+[One cannot adequately review the book without a spoiler.
+It was, however, shortlisted for the 2014 Man Booker Prize.]

 Grimm, Jacob and Wilhem Grimm.
 Hansel and Gretel.
 There are many editions of this story by the Brothers Grimm, and some exceptional retellings such as the 1999 version by Rika Lesser, and Paul O. Zelinsky (Illustrator), or the 2008 version by Cynthia Rylant, and Jen Corace (Illustrator).